 Diversity & Inclusion: The rising cohorts of Ph.D. students in anthropology are increasingly diverse, in terms of race, gender, immigration status, age, disabilities, and family responsibilities.
 To best serve Ph.D. students’ learning needs, our distinguished faculty is racially-diverse, gender balanced, and represents a range of career stages and anthropology programs nationally.
 NSF CAMP is accommodating of students’ individual needs, including disabilities and family responsibilities.
 All are welcome and all are asked to contribute to creating an environment that supports every student.

-COVID-19 accommodation: To address COVID-19, the 3-week 2022 CAMP will be fully online.
+COVID-19 accommodation: To address COVID-19, the 3-week 2023 CAMP will be fully online.
 After one week of intensive online methods study and guided preparation, students will receive two weeks of interactive small group and one-on-one mentorship online.
-In 2023, students will receive intensive online instruction in week 1 and then convene at UC-San Diego for 2 weeks of in-person instruction and mentoring.
-If the pandemic extends into the summers of 2023, we will shift to an online-only curriculum (as needed).

-Program dates & commitment: In 2022, NSF CAMP will be held online from June 27th – July 15th.
+Program dates & commitment: In 2023, NSF CAMP will be held online from May 10th–May26th.
+Additional meetings will occur on March 24th, April 14th, and May 5th.
 All CAMP activities will be online.
 Students can expect to be engaged full-time in learning, research, and mentorship activities during for three weeks, just as they would be at in-person CAMP.
 Instruction and mentorship will be conducted in synchronous and asynchronous modes.
 Students should prepare to be available online while CAMP is in session.
 NSF CAMP is an intensive, immersive learning experience.

 Sample schedule: Here is an example of what a student’s daily schedule will look like at CAMP.

 |3:30-5:00||Individual assignment: Work on your own|